 Solar landscape lighting is sold at local and big-box home improvement centers, and it's a flexible, convenient option for a range of outdoor lighting needs.
 Some types of solar landscape lighting are intended to work as a set along a pathway, while others can be used as stand-alone versions scattered throughout the garden or in hard-to-reach spots, such as on top of a fence post.
 There are large and small solar landscape lighting types, too.

 How Does Solar Landscape Lighting Work?

 To make batteries last longer into the evening, solar landscape lighting is designed to shine less brightly than conventional models.
 Thus, most units won't match the output of traditional low-voltage lights.
 But solar landscape lighting earns high marks for energy conservation.
 As long as the sun comes up in the morning, the lights will shine at night without raising your electric bill.
 However, the strength of the lights depends on how much sunlight you receive.
 So on winter or overcast days, the cells will generate less power for the batteries to store.

 Long-lasting and energy-efficient LEDs are the most common solar landscape lightbulb, and their relatively low light output is still enough to light a path or steps outside.
 Solar landscape lighting that is fluorescent or halogen will drain batteries more quickly.

-Low-profile or unique installations are just one of the recent design advances made by solar landscape lighting manufacturers.
-Some fixtures are suitable for in-ground walkways, floating in pools, or inside decorative accents.
-Others have a weatherproof solar panel that can be mounted outside to collect the sun's rays; that in turn powers a fluorescent light in a building, making them perfect for a dimly lit shed, closet, or barn.
+Solar garden lights and solar path lights are perhaps the two most popular types of solar landscape lighting.
+Some solar light fixtures are suitable for in-ground walkways, floating in pools, affixing to fence posts, or placing inside decorative accents.
+Others have a weatherproof solar panel that can be mounted outside to collect the sun's rays; that panel can power a fluorescent light inside a building, making them perfect lighting options for outdoor rooms like a dimly lit shed, closet, or barn.